CESNET/eInfra-docs/docs.it4i/general/capacity-computing.md

 * **Transparent task execution on top of a Slurm/PBS cluster**

-    Automatic task distribution amongst jobs, nodes, and cores
+  * Automatic task distribution amongst jobs, nodes, and cores
+  * Automatic submission of PBS/Slurm jobs

 * **Dynamic load balancing across jobs**

+  * Work-stealing scheduler
-    Work-stealing scheduler<br>NUMA-aware, core planning, task priorities, task arrays<br> Nodes and tasks may be added/removed on the fly
+  * NUMA-aware, core planning, task priorities, task arrays
+  * Nodes and tasks may be added/removed on the fly

 * **Scalable**

-    Low overhead per task (~100μs)<br>Handles hundreds of nodes and millions of tasks<br>Output streaming avoids creating many files on network filesystems
+  * Low overhead per task (~100μs)
+  * Handles hundreds of nodes and millions of tasks
+  * Output streaming avoids creating many files on network filesystems

 * **Easy deployment**

-    Single binary, no installation, depends only on *libc*<br>No elevated privileges required
+  * Single binary, no installation, depends only on *libc*
+  * No elevated privileges required

 ### Installation